i-abdullahirshad/gamepadscheck/src/content/articles/xbox-bumper-not-working-fix.md

 Worth doing before considering hardware repair, since both are quick.

 - Install the Xbox Accessories app and connect the controller with a data cable, then install any firmware update offered
-- On PC, open Device Manager, find the controller under Xbox Peripherals or Human Interface Devices, uninstall the device, unplug it, restart, and reconnect so Windows reinstalls the driver
+- On PC, open Device Manager, find the controller under Xbox Peripherals or Human Interface Devices, uninstall the device, unplug it, restart, and reconnect so Windows reinstalls the driver—a fundamental step in most [Xbox controller not working on PC fixes](/xbox-controller-not-working-on-pc-fixes/)
 - Check Windows Update, since Xbox controller drivers arrive through it

-If both bumpers stopped working at the same moment, especially right after a system update, a driver problem is more likely than two switches failing simultaneously.
+If both bumpers stopped working at the same moment, especially if your [controller stopped working](/controller-stopped-working/) right after a system update, a driver problem is more likely than two switches failing simultaneously.

 ### **If the switch has genuinely failed**